expo/config-plugins/packages/react-native-google-cast/README.md

 # config-plugins/react-native-google-cast

-Config plugin to auto configure react-native-google-cast when the native code is generated (`expo prebuild`).
+Config plugin to auto-configure react-native-google-cast when the native code is generated (`expo prebuild`).

 ## Expo installation